verdaux/BookNotes/Impressors 5.md

 - [ ] I feel so violently seen, so nakedly exposed.
 - [ ] I've been sitting right there for the past 2 hours not being able to take my eyes off of you.
 - [ ] You are wearing that dress like you are doing it a favour.
+- [ ] I like my donuts so fat their holes are closed.
+Does that make me creepy?